IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 If SL bat first:

-Complete the team with three among KL Rahul, Kusal Mendis, Dunith Wellalage and Jasprit Bumrah.
+Complete the team with three among KL Rahul, Sadeera Samarawickrama, Dhananjaya de Silva and Jasprit Bumrah.

 IND vs SL Dream11 Prediction